 1. Our first top tip is definitely go!
 I don’t think the website is particularly inspiring for this festival however do not judge the event based on its website check it out for yourself!
-Tickets are still available from the website for tonight and all day tomorrow.
-Tickets include parking and under 5’s are free.
+Tickets are available from the website from just £47 for an adult day pass, and under 5’s are FREE.

 2. Load up your car with picnic blankets and picnic chairs and join everyone else in setting up a camp!
 Unlike other family events we have attended, the car park facilities are very close and so make the most of it.
 Leave layers etc in the car and return later when the temperature drops.